-DOT and FMCSA regulations are a set of rules that help ensure the safety of truck drivers – these rules must be followed at all times, so you must ensure that your drivers know and understand them thoroughly.
+DOT and FMCSA regulations are a set of rules that help ensure the safety of truck drivers – these rules must be followed at all times, so you must ensure that your drivers know and understand them thoroughly to guarantee their enforcement.

 But what types of rules do the DOT requirements set out?
 Let’s explore some of the most notable examples below.